The benefits of small steps, consistency, and perseverance can help you accomplish amazing things!

 “What amazes me is that most days feel useless.
 I don’t seem to accomplish anything – just a few pages, most of which don’t seem very good.
 Yet, when I put all those wasted days together, I somehow end up with a book of which I’m very proud.” ~ Louis Sachar, author of more than 20 books

-Why I Began Thinking About The Value of Small Steps
+The Importance of Small Steps

-After I told the negative voice to beat it, I made a list of some of the amazing things that can be accomplished with small steps, consistency and perseverance:
+Here are 15 positive things that can be accomplished with small steps, consistency and perseverance:

 2. Help a child learn to love books by reading together every day, or at bedtime every night.